Some really "green" people live in Calgary, Alberta. I met them! And then I put them to work.

 Best Buy and Future Shop recycle electronics and batteries.
 Staples recycles batteries and printer cartridges, pens, pencils, markers and highlighters.

 Many charities won't accept mattresses.
 Try giving yours away on Kijiji or Craig's List.
-Mattress Removal and Mattress Recycling can help, for a fee.
+Recycle with Re-Matt or Mattress Removal and Mattress Recycling can help, for a fee.